Updated: May 29

 Children need help in learning how to manage anger successfully.

-Children need help with the way they see and interpret situations, events and this can have important implications for anger management.
+Children need help with how they see and interpret situations and events, which can have important implications for anger management.

 Anger is not something to be feared, denied or repressed (even when dealing with anger is sometimes scary).

 Most anger occurs in the context of a trigger event or is secondary to another underlying emotion.

 Several core elements are crucial to the development of healthy anger management.